pa2eon/Arduino_93C46/README.md

 Using the mode not corresponding to the chip organization will result in undefined behaviour.

+## Installation and use

+To use this code download the the code in zip format to your local arduino libraries directory For example; 'My documents/Arduino/libraries'
+Start the Arduino IDE and go to 'File->Examples->Arduino_93C46-master'and make your choice 'read' or 'write'.

 ## Methods

 | Method | Returns | EW required | Description |